 Gary Jacobs has served on our board of directors since the completion of the Business Combination in August 2019, on DermTech Operations' board of directors between 2006 and August 2019 and as Chairman of DermTech Operations board of directors between 2006 and June 2019.
 Since 2004, Mr. Jacobs has served on the board of Next Generation Technologies, Inc., a bio-technology incubator specializing in bio-tech and medical devices.
 Since 2009, Mr. Jacobs has served on the board of Bio2 Technologies, Inc., a medical device company specializing in fiber bonding for biocompatible materials.
 From 2012 to 2019, Mr. Jacobs served on the board of Motus GI Medical Technologies Ltd., a public medical device company that develops endoscopy devices.
-Since 2012, Mr. Jacobs has served as chairman of NGT3 - New Generation Technology, a bio-technology incubator specializing in bio-tech and medical devices company that develops has served on the board of Medical Surgical Technologies, Ltd., another medical device company that develops laparoscopy manipulator systems.
-Mr. Jacobs has served on the board of Education.
+Since 2012, Mr. Jacobs has served as chairman of NGT3 - New Generation Technology, a bio-technology incubator specializing in bio-tech and medical devices.
+Since 2008, Mr. Jacobs has served on the board of Medical Surgical Technologies, Ltd., another medical device company that develops laparoscopy manipulator systems.
+Mr. Jacobs is an active investor and philanthropist and is Chairman of the Board of Trustees of High Tech High, or HTH, as well as a board member of the HTH Graduate School of Education.
 He serves as Chairman of the Board of JCC Association of North America and serves on the board of the Lawrence Family Jewish Community Center.
 Mr. Jacobs also chairs the Dean's Advisory Council for the Social Sciences at University of California, San Diego, and is a member of the UCSD Athletic Board and UCSD Foundation Board.
 Mr. Jacobs received his Bachelor of Arts degree in Management Science from the University of California, San Diego.
 Mr. Jacobs is qualified to serve on our board of directors because of his considerable experience serving on multiple other boards of directors, including as Chairman of DermTech Operations' board for thirteen years.

 Scott Pancoast has served on our board of directors since the completion of the Business Combination in August 2019 and on DermTech Operations' board of directors between 2013 and August 2019.
 Mr. Pancoast is the founder of of Zylö Therapeutics Inc., a company developing an innovative sustained topical drug-delivery system, and he has served as Chief Executive Officer and as a board member from October 2017 to present.
 From November 2014 to October 2017, Mr. Pancoast served as President of Rutledge Investment Group, a real-estate-focused entity.
 From 2005 until 2014, Mr. Pancoast served as Chief Executive Officer and as a board member of Lpath Inc., a public biotechnology company that generated lipodomic-based therapeutic antibodies.
-Mr. Pancoast has served as the chief executive officer or interim chief executive officer for eight start-up companies, as the chief financial officer for a public companies, including four public companies.
+Mr. Pancoast has served as the chief executive officer or interim chief executive officer for eight start-up companies, as the chief financial officer for a public company, and as a director for over 15 companies, including four public companies.
 Mr. Pancoast holds a B.A. in economics from the University of Virginia and an M.B.A. from Harvard Business School.
 Mr. Pancoast is qualified to serve on our board of directors because of his wide-ranging experience serving as the chief executive officer and as a director for multiple companies, including start-up companies and public companies.